 - Do some research before you commit to buying items of kit.

 - Look at ways to reduce your pack weight.
-Generally the more weight you carry, the slower you will be.

 - Use reputable guidebooks or websites where the routes should have been tried and tested to start with.